Eastern Housing Limited: Background

-While the company started operations by developing real estate mostly within Dhaka, the capital of the country, it has started to build outside the city.
+While Eastern Housing Limited started operations by developing real estate mostly within Dhaka, it later expanded outside the city.
 It regularly takes part in REHAB real estate fairs, both at home and abroad, and experiences sell-out performances.
 The slogan of Eastern Housing Limited is Apan Thikana Gore Dey, which translates to builds your own address.

 Engineer Md Akramuzzaman, director of the company, took part in the national dialogue on "Strengthening the Role of Private Sector Housing in Bangladesh" organized by Centre for Policy Dialogue in November 2003.
 In January 2004, the company became a part of the government initiative to build housing for expatriate Bangladeshis in Gulshan Thana, Dhaka.
 In 2005, Eastern Housing became the highest tax-payer among the 101 real estate developers listed with National Board of Revenue (NBR).

 On October 16, 2006, RAJUK, the Dhaka City development authority, sent notice about "unauthorized" construction to the Ministry of Housing which included projects of Eastern Housing.
 Dr. Asaduzzaman, vice chairman of Islam Group, ruled out the possibility of any dubious practices.
 Some of the real estate developed by Eastern Housing have has faced criticism.
 The Eastern Tower, an 18-storied apartment block in New Eskaton, Dhaka, is criticized for not installing ample emergency escapes, while the South Banasree project is criticized for getting waterlogged during the monsoon.

-Market share

-Based on the information provided on company website, up to 2008, Eastern Housing Ltd. has sold over 620 acre of land to its customers in 24 different projects approximating some 13,000 plots.
+By 2008, Eastern Housing Limited has sold over 620 acre of land to its customers in 24 different projects approximating some 13,000 plots.
 It has also successfully completed over 3,500 units of apartment and has built some modern shopping plazas and commercial complexes numbering approximating 1500 units.
 Overall EHL has got more than 40% market share in residential plot and apartment development business in Bangladesh.

-Financial performance

 As of January 1, 2008 the total market capitalization of the company is BDT 878 million.
 Of this 48% is held by sponsor company Islam Group of Industries, 33% by general public, 18% by different financial institutions and 1% by foreign investors.
 In 1994 the company listed with Dhaka Stock Exchange where it is listed as a Category A (highest ranking) company.
 Between 2001 and 2007 the company has generated dividend yield of 8%-13% for its investors.
 The company held its last annual general meeting on December 18, 2006, when it announced BDT 72 million net profit after tax, which translates to BDT 11.54 of earnings per share.
 A consistently profitable venture, Eastern Housing paid 10% dividend to stockholders in 2003, and a 15% in 2007.

+Bangladesh High Court ordered Eastern Housing Limited to maintain the status quo on water bodies in their Aftabnagar residential project in March 2015.

+In November 2020, locals in Nasirabad, Eastern Dhaka, accused Eastern Housing Limited for forcefully grabbing their land in order to expand Aftabnagar (Jahirul Islam City).

+Eastern Housing Limited made a profit of 550 million BDT in 2022.